 - Tracking lead/customer behavior

 - Email marketing/segmentation

 What is project management software?

 Project management software is designed to help team leaders reach company goals.
 This includes delegating tasks, overseeing progress, and reviewing analytics reports.

 Some PM platforms use a mix of boards and charts to provide a visual of what’s being done, by who, and by when.
-The goal of PM software is to improve project outcomes, which is essential when 9.9% of every dollar is wasted due to poor project performance.
+The goal of PM software is to improve project outcomes and support the people executing them.